 For those who need their coffee fix like back home, there are plenty of cafés where you can find western-style coffee.
 There’s a Starbucks in Ubud, but that is not as popular as many trendier cafés.
 The best by far is our favourite Seniman on Jalan Sriwedari, which has a large selection of coffees.
 Another place we like is Animale on the Ubud main road, expensive but good coffee.

 Many other places have invested in commercial coffee machines, but not all of them have a good barista to back it up.
 Drinking western-style coffee means paying western prices.
 A cappuccino can cost between $3-4, as much as we (used to) pay back in Australia.

-At home in our villa, we use bought coffee grounds from our favourite café, and make a coffee in our stove-top percolator.
+At home in our villa, we use bought coffee grounds from our favourite café, and make coffee in our stove-top percolator.
 It is difficult to heat up milk so we usually have an iced coffee.
 Actually, in the heat, iced coffee is often our first choice.

-Depending on where you buy it, an iced coffee from a café or restaurant can be made from espresso, Bali coffee or packet coffee.
+Depending on where you buy it, iced coffee from a café or restaurant can be made from espresso, Bali coffee or packet coffee.
 You can also buy cold coffee in a can from the deli.

 As you can see there are many options for coffee drinkers in Bali.
 Whichever way you like your coffee, you won’t have far to go in Ubud to find one.